Share

 Premium packaging lifts MRP by

-The “Organic” Label — What You Can and Cannot Say
+What Can and Cannot You Say on an Organic Label?

 This is where many farmers make costly mistakes.
 You can only print the word “organic” on your label if you hold a valid NPOP (National Programme for Organic Production) or PGS-India certification.
 If you are certified, you are also entitled to use the Jaivik Bharat logo — the government’s official organic mark — which is printed in green and white and immediately recognisable to premium buyers.